michal-siedlecki/nearest-covid-hospital/README.md

 # Nearest COVID-19 hospital finder

-Application finds COVID-19 hospital closest to You based on Your geolocalization.
+Application finds COVID-19 hospital closest to You based on Your geolocation.
 Database covers hospitals in Poland.

 ![sample](/img/ex1.jpg)
 ---------------